OBJ File Format - All You Need To Know About

 Stay Tuned and Keep Scrolling to unlock a new source of information about the OBJ File Type.
 But, before we discuss anything else, it is essential to get an idea of the obj file format and its use cases.

-As far as the process of 3D modeling is concerned, OBJ 3D Format is created using the CAD software, and it is the end product of the 3D modeling process.
+As far as the process of 3D modeling is concerned, OBJ file format is created to store all the objects geometry information using the CAD software, and it is the end product of the 3D modeling process.

 Note: The OBJ file extension used when saving the files in this particular format is ‘.OBJ’